Koushikphy/ML-FlashCards/notes/math/linear_algebra.md

 ## Describe LU, QR, and Cholesky decompositions.

-Certainly!
 LU, QR, and Cholesky decompositions are **matrix factorization techniques** that simplify solving linear systems, inverting matrices, computing determinants, and performing numerical optimization.

----

-## 🔹 1. **LU Decomposition**
+### 🔹 1. **LU Decomposition**

 **LU decomposition** expresses a matrix $A$ as the product of: